-PowerShell Get-ACL available in Microsoft.PowerShell.Security module gets permissions on folders and subfolders.
-Windows OS stores information related to file, folder, and subfolders permission in Access Control List (ACL).
+PowerShell Get-ACL cmdlet is available in Microsoft.PowerShell.Security module gets permissions on folders and subfolders.
+Windows OS stores information related to files, folders, and subfolders permission in Access Control List (ACL).

-To get permissions on folder, use get-acl cmdlet
+To get permissions on the folder, use the Get-ACL cmdlet

-In this article, I will explain you how to get permissions on folders and subfolder and NTFS permission report as output file.
+In this article, we will discuss how to get permissions on folders and subfolders and NTFS permission reports as output file.

-To get NTFS permissions report on current working directory in PowerShell, use Get-ACL cmdlet without any parameters.
-It returns access control list for directory.
+To get NTFS permissions report on the current working directory in PowerShell, use the Get-ACL cmdlet without any parameters.
+It returns an access control list for the directory.

 PS C:\Temp\>Get-ACL

-In the above example, Get-ACL gets permissions on current working directory, here in C:\Temp.
+In the above example, the Get-ACL gets permissions on the current working directory, here in C:\Temp.

-Output of the Get-Acl gets permission on folder as below
+The output of the Get-Acl gets permission on the folder as below

-To get output of PowerShell get-acl cmdlet on folder permissions in format-table, use below command
+To get the output of the PowerShell Get-Acl cmdlet on folder permissions in format-table, use the below command

 PS C:\Temp> Get-Acl | Format-Table -Wrap

-Above command, gets the NTFS permission report on folders and outputs results to Format-Table.
-Output of the above command as below
+In the above command, it gets the NTFS permission report on folders and outputs results to Format-Table.
+The output of the above command as below

-Do you know: How to use equivalent of cat command in Windows !
+Do you know: How to use the equivalent of the cat command in Windows !

-Use below command to get permission on folders and subfolders using Get-ACL
+Use the below command to get permission on folders and subfolders using Get-ACL

 PS C:\PowerShell\>Get-ChildItem -Recurse | where-object {($_.PsIsContainer)} | Get-ACL | Format-List